-If you are an F-1 or J-1 international student to be sponsored by Georgia Tech, you will meet with an Office of International Education representative upon arrival at your mandatory immigration check-in to verify your immigration documents and status through the Student and Exchange Visitor Information System (SEVIS).
+If you are an F-1 or J-1 international student to be sponsored by Georgia Tech, you will complete the virtual Office of International Education (OIE) Check-in.
+More information about the Check-In can be found on OIE’s website: https://isss.oie.gatech.edu/isss-check-in.

 If you are a non-U.S. citizen visa-holding student, upload a copy of your current immigration and visa documentation so we can verify your status through the Systematic Alien Verification for Entitlements (SAVE) Program.
 Here are some eligible documents you can upload.

 - I-766 (Employment Authorization Card)